 By Guest Blogger Kristen Daukas of kristendaukas.com

 Raise your hand if you’re currently in the throes of getting your college-bound freshman ready for the big move.
 It doesn’t matter if they’re going to college right in your hometown, home state, or if they’re going across the country, the number of “things” that are suggested they have is overwhelming and can set you into a full-blown panic.
-I’ve been pouring over list after list as well as joined a great group on Facebook called Dorm Chatter that has been helpful (you need to join it!!) but has also made me realize that we are WAY behind getting my freshman ready for her big move to the University of Pittsburgh (Hail to Pitt!!).
+I’ve poured over list after list as well as joined a great group on Facebook called Dorm Chatter that has been helpful (you need to join it!!) over the past couple of years.

 I realize that it won’t fit every single person, and I’m sure I’ve missed a couple of essentials, but I think it’s enough to get all of us started!